rangle/ngCourse2/handout/components/creating_components.md

 }
 ```

 We need to import the `Component` decarator from `@angular/core` before we can make use of it.
-To use this component we simply add `<rio-app></rio-app>` to the HTML file or another template, and Angular will insert an instance of the `AppComponent` view between those tags.
+To use this component we simply add `<rio-hello></rio-hello>` to the HTML file or another template, and Angular will insert an instance of the `HelloComponent` view between those tags.

 [View Example](http://plnkr.co/edit/bXrxWVkP2MWD8yNDYqVD?p=preview)